opencadc-metadata-curation/collection2caom2/README.md

 - establish terminology
 - be clear about why things are done as they are

+Explain the problem solved in more detail:
+"The  ability to pose a single scientific query to multiple [collections] simultaneously"

 There are three parts to having data end up in CAOM2 Observations:
 - mapping the telescope data model to the CAOM2 data model
 - determining the relationship between telescope files and CAOM2 entities - i.e. how many Observations, Planes, Artifacts, Parts, and Chunks are created for each telescope file?
 This is called cardinality in the code.